fnproject/tutorials/Introduction/README.md

 process and how Fn supports development.

 ### Configure your Context

-Before we start developing we need to configure Fn to use a Docker registry.
+Before we start developing we need to configure Fn to point to an appropriate Docker registry so it knows where to push your function images to.
+Normally configure Fn to point to your Docker Hub account by specifying your Docker Hub username.
+However, for pure local development we can simply configure Fn with an arbitrary value such as 'fndemouser'.
-Normally, it's set to your Docker Hub username.
-However in this tutorial we'll work in a local development mode, so we will use an arbitrary value `fndemouser`.

 We store the registry value in an Fn context.
 An Fn context represents our current deployment environment and we can have more than one if we are deploying to multiple servers.

-First, get list of available contexts.
+First, get a list of available contexts.

 ![user input](images/userinput.png)
 >```sh